-Lauren Hillman is an actor, writer, director, and all-round creative artist from Vancouver, B.C.
-She received her BFA in Acting from the University of Windsor in 2007 and favorite on stage roles include Puck (Midsummer Night’s Dream), Charlotte/Nurse (7 Stories), Amalia Balash (Parfumerie), and Maria (The Government Inspector).
+Lauren Hillman is an actor, writer, director, and all-around creative artist from Vancouver, B.C.
+She received her BFA in Acting from the University of Windsor in 2007 and favourite on-stage roles include Puck (Midsummer Night’s Dream), Charlotte/Nurse (7 Stories), Amalia Balash (Parfumerie), Maria (The Government Inspector), and Maria (Twelfth Night).

-Lauren has been working as a theatre instructor and director of youth productions for 18 years.
+Lauren has been working as a theatre instructor and director of youth productions over two decades.
 She is a co-founder of Stage One Theatre in her hometown of Sault Ste.
 Marie, Ontario, a graduate of the Stratford Academy summer intensive program, and has written and published her first novel, a middle-grade fantasy called Outcast.

 Deborah is founding Artistic Director of Theatrix Youtheatre Society, which incorporated as a non-profit, charitable performing arts organization in 1991.

-Heading into the 30th anniversary in 2021, it is time to pass the Artistic Director hat to Lauren Hillman and assume the new role of Operations Manager.
+Deborah has passed the Artistic Director hat to Lauren Hillman and assumed the role of Operations Manager.

 Ashley found her love for dance and performing at a very young age.
 With over 20 years in the performing arts industry, she has earned titles such as National Gold Champion for two consecutive years in dance competitions in Las Vegas and Orlando, as well as National Silver Champion in Portland, Oregon.